Landing Pages: The Science Behind Designing for Conversion

 My recommendation is to decide two things on your landing page that you especially want to drive attention to (say, your CTA and your product image, or maybe a USP).
 Then integrate a couple of the strategies below into your design and A/B test it.
+(Any good landing page builder will make A/B testing straightforward).
 Maybe your audience responds well to the overt arrow, or maybe the more subtle eye-gaze.
 Test it for yourself.

 There’s three main ways that we signal a focus point in landing pages:

 The most straightforward way to direct attention at an object or heading is to draw an arrow or line to it.
 Students of art will know the importance of lines, as humans have a natural (subconscious) impulse to follow them to their origin or their destination.
 This works great to focus people’s gaze on your CTA, USP, value proposition or product image.

 Humans are incredibly good at recognizing the eye-focus point of the people around them.
 I recommend using an eye-tracking software on your landing page to determine where people are focusing, and whether this focus is resulting in an increased click-through-rate.